 After you are accepted, you now must wait until a project comes around that matches your skills.
 Because you are new, you will have to wait for the more seasoned and long-term agents to get their projects before you can get yours.
 Sometimes this can take months before you land your first project.
 Because it may take a while to get that first project, make sure you keep your profile current.
 If any of your information changed while you were waiting, be sure to update it right away.

 When a project finally does come around that is a good match for your skills, you will be sent a Project Notification e-mail.
 In this e-mail are the project specifications.
 If you accept the terms of the project, an agreement is written up which includes the legalities of your role as an independent contractor for Working Solutions.
 Once all the details are straightened out, you will get your virtual training and you will receive payment for this training.

 Every project is different in terms of pay at Working Solutions.
 Many things affect what the payment will be like how much the company using Working Solutions agents is paying them.
 Some companies pay by entry or record.
 Some pay by “talking minutes”, sales or both.
-Some simply pay a flat fee for the project itself.
-Working Solutions claims their agents can make from $7.50 an hour all the way to $30 an hour.
+And some simply pay a flat fee for the project itself.
+Working Solutions claims their agents can make from $9 an hour all the way to $30 an hour.
 Of course, those making a high amount may be because they simply get a lot of work and work many hours.

 One important note—Working Solutions does not advise quitting your full-time job to become an agent.
 This is just supplemental income and will not be enough to replace full-time work.

 How Working Solutions Pay You?

 Working Solutions makes payment every other week through direct deposit.
 However, you can request a regular check by mail.
 Be sure to keep your invoices updated since payment will only be given if it says “work completed.”